fetchai/agents-aea/docs/orm-integration.md

-The AEA generic seller with ORM integration demonstrates how to configure an AEA to interact with a database using python-sql objects.
+This guide demonstrates how to configure an AEA to interact with a database using python-sql objects.

 ## Discussion

 Object-relational-mapping is the idea of being able to write SQL queries, using the object-oriented paradigm of your preferred programming language.
 The scope of the specific demo is to demonstrate how to create an easy configurable AEA that reads data from a database using ORMs.

-- We assume, that you followed the guide for the <a href="/generic-skills/"> generic-skills. </a>
+- We assume, that you followed the guide for the <a href="../thermometer-skills/"> thermometer-skills. </a>
 - We assume, that we have a database `genericdb.db` with table name `data`.
 This table contains the following columns `timestamp` and `thermometer`
 - We assume, that we have a hardware thermometer sensor that adds the readings in the `genericdb` database (although you can follow the guide without having access to a sensor).